NSAI San Diego Chapter

 A day or two ago I thought I'd take a ride

-And soon Miss Fannie Bright was seated by my side
+And soon Miss Annie Bright was seated by my side

 The horse was lean and lank; misfortune seemed his lot